mainmatter/playbook/src/project-procedure/digital-products/README.md

 order to develop that, we design wireframes and mockups for one of the user stories (and work only one story at a time).
 These help develop a mutual understanding among all project stakeholders for the visual identity of the product.
-For subsequent increments, this step will not always be necessary as the team can design and develop the product in reusable UI components, allowing for a faster transition into the development stage.
+Every subsequent increment will build on and expand the visual foundation, using reusable UI components as often as possible, allowing for a faster transition into the development stage.
 Over time, a [visual design system](../../development-process/#design-systems) is established.